Alaska requires a state-level social worker license. The licensing authority is State Board of Social Work. The median salary is $72,391 per year.

-Social Worker — Help individuals and families cope with problems, access resources, and navigate social services systems.
+Alaska requires a social worker to hold a state license.
+Help individuals and families cope with problems, access resources, and navigate social services systems.
+Licensing is administered by the State Board of Social Work.

 | Minimum Age | 18 years old |